PAST2212/domainthreat/README.md

 Note:
 - Public Source whoisds has capped quantity of daily registrations to 100.000.
 You are also able to use cheap paid sources as I do or other public sources
-- **Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate** Change them if you want to match your particular needs
+- **Thresholds are intentional tolerant by default (possible high false positive rate) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate** .Change them if you want to match your particular needs